-Dr Kara Johnson is Deputy Teaching Director and Lecturer at the Open University Law School.
+Dr Kara Johnson is Head of Department and Lecturer at the Open University Law School.

 Kara has also acted as a higher education consultant in digital learning, working with HEIs on embedding academic skills across the online curriculum, digital pedagogies, onboarding and innovation in online assessment.
 Her consultancy work has involved her in advising several institutions including the universities of Liverpool, Derby, Roehampton, and East London

 Kara is a Senior Fellow of Advance HE and sits on the Law Society's Digital Education Task Force, She also works as a Reviewer for the National Teaching Fellowship Scheme and an External Examiner for the Universities of Plymouth and Cardiff.

 Kara's research cuts across the disciplines of Education and Law focusing on how concepts of liminality and transformative education can provide educator-researchers with a better insight into the experiences of part time, adult learners.
 Future research directions will be to consider how digital pedagogies and hybrid spaces can be further utilised in the development of professional legal skills as well as further exploring professional identity and a sense of belonging amongst online law students.
 Kara’s work utilises online research methods to support empirical qualitative enquiry.